Portland Drama Club

 About

-Portland Drama Club offers after-school musical theater and drama classes where students rehearse and put together a production, including plays and musical theater.
-The program runs after-school performance programs in elementary schools and also offers intensive, performance-based summer camps that focus on musical theater and performance skills.
-Portland Drama Club is a nonprofit that teaches performance and includes activities such as learning movement, vocal, and acting technique, as well as technical aspects of putting on a show.
+Portland Drama Club offers after-school musical theater and drama classes where students work on acting technique, vocal technique, movement technique, and the technical aspects of putting on a show.
+The program includes after-school performance programs in elementary schools and intensive, performance-based summer camps that focus on musical theater and putting on a show from start to finish.

 • Ages: 5–18 years old